 The idea for Sageworks was born when our founders came to the realization that, while many business owners are masters of their craft, only a portion of them truly understand the finances of running a business.
 Business owners often don’t have the background or training to know how to use financial statements to their advantage.
 This leaves owners frustrated and vulnerable, and it is one reason why only about half of businesses survive their first five years.

 We set out to develop technology that would help business owners improve their chances of succeeding.
-Upon our founding in 1998, we began the development of an artificial intelligence program that could convert financial numbers into an easy-to-understand description of the fundamental health of a business — a report that showed how the business was performing historically and compared to industry peers.
+When we were founded in 1998, we began the development of an artificial intelligence program that could convert financial numbers into an easy-to-understand description of the fundamental health of a business — a report that showed how the business was performing historically and compared to industry peers.

 The company got its start in 100-square feet of a technology incubator (the First Flight Venture Center) in the Research Triangle Park near Raleigh, N.C.
 In that small office, the company’s founders set to work coding the proprietary financial analysis technology (what became the patented FIND engine) and writing more than 10,000 pages of single-spaced text to spell out the multitude of operational scenarios that financial statements can divulge.
 The first version of the Sageworks report included cheesy George Washington cartoons, dollar sign graphics and some serious formatting concerns.
 However, after refinements, the patented FIND engine began turning financial statements into a completely customized, plain-language report summarizing the company’s financial performance and providing tips for improvement.
 The FIND engine is capable of producing more than 32 trillion different reports so the business owner receives a meaningful and intelligible assessment of their unique business.